 Our downloadable information pack includes an excursion guide, education activities and risk management guidelines.

-|Program||Student Price (10 or more paying students)|
+|Program||Student price (10 or more paying students)|

-|School Group – Self guided tour||$3.50|
+|School Group – Self guided tour||$3.60|

-|Into the Wild – Ranger led wildlife discovery show||$15.00|
+|Into the Wild – a wildlife discovery show led by our Ranger team.||$15.00|

-|Year Level||Free of charge ratio|
+|Year level||Free of charge ratio|

-|Childcare (under 4 years)||1 FOC to 3 children|
+|Childcare/Kindergarten (under 4 years)||1 FOC to 3 children|

 |Prep – Year 3||1 FOC to 5 students|